Everything you need

 If you encounter this and are desperately in need of financial assistance, consider government financial assistance schemes like ComCare and SupportGoWhere.

-Sometimes, you may encounter illegal money lenders or loan sharks masquerading as licensed money lenders.
+Sometimes, you may encounter illegitimate money lenders or loan sharks masquerading as licensed instant money lenders.
 While they may have attractive terms such as low interest rates on the surface, their loan structures are built to extort money out of you.
 Many victims end up struggling to cope with repaying illegal money lenders.

 Be vigilant and don’t fall prey to money lender scams.
 If a deal is too good to be true, it probably is.